chicio/chicio.github.io/_posts/2017-08-11-model-view-presenter-architecture-ios-swift-unit-test.md

 ```

-Develop a class like this one in TDD it's easy, given the fact that we can mock every dependecies it has and we can test in detail all the presentation flow.
+Develop a class like this one in TDD it's easy, given the fact that we can mock every dependencies it has and we can test in detail all the presentation flow.
 The unit test of our presenter are shown below. *You can note that a lot of handcraft made mock objects are used but not reported here (you will find them in the complete project on Github reported at the end of this article)*.

 ```swift
 class ProductsPresenterTests: XCTestCase {